 Momo Films made waves this past fall when it released Emma Kawawada’s My Small Land, a tender coming-of-age film about a 17-year-old Kurdish girl who left her homeland as a child to be raised by a Japanese family.
 The film was lauded for how it thoughtfully addressed the theme of belonging, a complex issue for so many immigrants in Japan (and everywhere).
 Recently, Momo introduced Canadian audiences to the animated cult classics Nova Seed and Empress of Darkness, and next month they’re excited to release a stunning remastered version of Ramayana: The Legend of Prince Rana to both Toronto and Vancouver.
 In a short time, Momo Films has established itself as a distribution company committed to showcasing a diverse range of Japanese films.

 “I think the majority of Canadians still don’t know much about Japanese cinema.
-With Momo Films, I want to broaden the market for Japanese films in Canada,” says Takabatake, whose vast and diversified experience includes being a seasoned film buyer at Tokyo-based SPO Entertainment, a programmer at TIFF, and she’s also the founder of the Toronto Japanese Film Festival, where she remains as Artistic Director.
+With Momo Films, I want to broaden the market for Japanese films in Canada,” says Takabatake, whose vast and diversified experience includes being a seasoned film buyer at Tokyo-based SPO Entertainment, a key person in the growth of the Toronto Japanese Film Festival, and a programmer at TIFF.

 While the audience is niche, Takabatake is confident that Canadians are hungry to experience more Japanese culture.
 Currently, the Japanese Canadian Cultural Centre attracts over 200,000 visitors annually, and TIFF’s Pop Japan series (which runs until June 27th) has been one of its most successful events to date.